AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 Requires at least: 6.0
 Tested up to: 6.1
 Requires PHP: 7.0
-Stable tag: 1.0.0
+Stable tag: 1.0.2
 License: GPL-2.0+
 License URI: https://www.gnu.org/licenses/gpl-3.0.txt

 Acquire consumer payments from all electronic money wallets in Tanzania.

 == Description ==
-**AzamPay Momo WooCommerce** is a wordpress plugin that allows merchants to receive mobile money payments through their woocommerce checkout pages.
+**AzamPay Momo WooCommerce** is a WordPress plugin that allows merchants to receive mobile money payments through their woo-commerce checkout pages.
 This allows merchants to receive payments from their **AzamPesa**, **TigoPesa**, **AirtelMoney**, and **HaloPesa** customers.
-This plugin works both sandbox and production environment.
+This plugin works in both sandbox and production environments.

 = Take AzamPay payments easily and directly on your store =